IMS-Bio2Core-Facility/lta/README.md

 ## Future Developments

 - [x] Improve Github actions to use caching for poetry and Nox
+- [x] Allow for multiple ENFC calculations in 1 run
+- [ ] Provide example configuration and data
 - [ ] Increase test coverage
 - [ ] Automate plotting